Treehouse of Horror VI: Animation

-A large portion of "Homer3" was three dimensional and computer animated.
-Supervising director David Silverman was aiming for something better than the computer animation.
-The animation was provided by Pacific Data Images (PDI) and overseen by David Reilly.
-The animators at PDI worked closely with the normal animators on The Simpsons and worked hard not to "reinvent the character[s]".
+A large portion of "Homer3" was three dimensional and computer-animated.
+Supervising director David Silverman was aiming for something better than most computer animation of the time.
+The animation was provided by Pacific Data Images (PDI) and overseen by Tim Johnson.
+The animators at PDI worked closely with the 2D animators on The Simpsons and worked hard not to "reinvent the character[s]".
 The animators storyboarded the segments and showed the PDI animators how they would have handled the scenes.
 While designing the 3D model of Bart, the animators did not know how they would show Bart's hair.
 However, they realized that there were vinyl Bart dolls in production and purchased one to use as a model.
 One of the most difficult parts for the PDI animators was to make Homer and Bart move properly without making them look robotic.

 One of the key shots in the segment was where Homer steps into the 3D world and his design transitions into 3D.
 Executive producer Bill Oakley considers the shot to be the "money shot" and had a difficult time communicating his idea to the animators.

-An edited version of Homer3 appeared alongside several other shorts in the 2000 American 3-D animated anthology film, CyberWorld shown in IMAX and IMAX 3D.
+An edited version of Homer3 appeared alongside several other shorts in the 2000 American 3-D animated anthology film, CyberWorld, shown in IMAX and IMAX 3D.